dappiu/plyrue/README.md

-# Plyrue
+# PlyrUe

 This a custom fork of the original [vue-plyr](https://github.com/redxtech/vue-plyr) for internal use, the main difference is that is exclusively built with `bili@4`.
-Documentation is the same, directive is plyrue.
+Documentation is the same, directive is PlyrUe.

 In future, it will probably diverge even more.

 ## Project setup
 ```